12 tips on health & safety! Take a look below at 12 days of tips on how to stay safe this Christmas.

 When choosing an artificial tree, choose carefully.
 Check the label to make sure that it is flame resistant to eliminate the hazard of a potential fire.

+Keep tabs on how old your Christmas lights are and if they are in good condition.
+The newer the light, the higher the safety standard will be.
+Like candles make sure that they are off when you leave the house or go to bed.
 When putting up your fairy lights make sure you check them for any potential hazards.
 Check the wires for fraying, any bare spots in the wire and kinks in the line.

 Before you leave a room, turn off your tree and decoration lights when they aren’t being used.